PintoGideon/notes/HTML/Specs.md

 ### Pitfalls to avoid

-Scipts in HTML have "run-to-completion" semantics meaning that the browser will generally run the script uninterrupted before doing anything else scuh as firing further events or continuing to parse the document.
+Scipts in HTML have "run-to-completion" semantics meaning that the browser will generally run the script uninterrupted before doing anything else such as firing further events or continuing to parse the document.

 ### DOM trees